 Risks of AI in business: confidentiality more of a concern than jobs or the "Skynet" scenario

 Respondents' main concerns reveal an interesting hierarchy of risks.
-Data confidentiality comes top (16.7%), followed by the lack of originality of answers (11.9%) and the dependence of humans on AI (9.9%).
-Hallucinations (invented answers) also worry 9.8% of those surveyed.
+Data confidentiality comes top (16.7 %), followed by the lack of originality of answers (11.9 %) and the dependence of humans on AI (9.9 %).
+Hallucinations (invented answers) also worry 9.8 % of respondents.

 Major obstacles to the adoption of AI in companies